 Here’s a picture of the cross-section, which in this case is a little over baked.
 Usually the insides look a a tad bit more dough-y than this one, which is not to say this cookie didn’t taste great!

 You can make these without roasting the flour, but you may not get quite as round a cookie.
 Or you may.
-Chilling the dough will definitely help with that, as will using organic or European style butter.
+Chilling the dough will definitely help prevent spread as well, but roasting the flour is what really makes a different.
+Here’s a picture of a cookie made with roasted flour vs. one made with just a mixture of plain bread

 - 1/2 teaspoon baking powder